Non-zero total correlation means non-zero quantum correlation: Abstract

 \section{Abstract}

-We investigate the super quantum discord based on weak measurement, which is an extension of quantum discord defined for projective measurement.
+We investigate the super quantum discord based on weak measurement.
+It is an extension of the standard quantum discord defined by projective measurement and still describes the quantumness of correlations.
 We provide a few equivalent conditions on zero super quantum discord by using quantum discord, classical correlation and mutual information.
-As an application, we investigate the super discord in optimal case of the protocol of state discrimination assisted by an auxiliary system.
-It is shown that the super discord always exists while one side quantum discord and entanglement is not presented in the optimal case.
-This result expands the present knowledge of quantum correlation as a resource in quantum information processing and super discord can be regarded as a candidate for correlation needed in assisted state discrimination scheme.
+In particular, we find that super quantum discord is zero only for product states, which meantime has zero mutual information.
+This provides a perspective that non-zero correlations can always be viewed by quantum correlation with weak measurement.
+As an application, we present the assisted state discrimination scheme.